calebjcourtney/EmsiApiPy/README.md

 # Installation
 Clone the repository.
-Install the required packages in `requirements.txt`:
+Install the required packages in `requirements.txt` into a python [virtualenvironment](https://www.geeksforgeeks.org/python-virtual-environment/).
+Here's an example using [virtualenv](https://virtualenv.pypa.io/en/latest/), which is what the source code has been tested in.
 ```
 virtualenv -p python3 venv
 source venv/bin/activate